arizon-dread/recipes/README.md

 # Recipes
-Here I'll add recipes for dishes and bakery.
+Here I'll add recipes for dishes and baking.